dennisjackson/heliotorrent/docs/design.md

 - Inspects the output directory to determine what torrents already exist.
 - If new data is available:
   - Downloads the relevant tiles with `wget2`.
-  - Generates a .torrent with `torf`.
+  - Generates a .torrent file with `torf`.
   - Regenerates the RSS and JSON feeds for the log.
   - Regenerates the HTML status pages.
 - Sleeps for a configured interval, then repeats.